makerdao/community/governance/polls/Ratification Poll for MIP Amendment Subproposals - MIP102c2-SP7 - May 08, 2023.md

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.

 **If the votes for the 'Yes' option exceed the votes for the 'No' option AND the votes for the 'Yes' option exceed 10,000 MKR, then the following actions will be taken:**
 * The Arbitration Facilitators will confirm its passage by marking the proposal **Accepted** on the [MIPs portal](https://mips.makerdao.com/mips/list) and across all other relevant governance mediums.
+* The amendment pull request will be merged into the MIP repository.
 * Any further work required to implement the proposal will be tasked to the relevant [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 **Otherwise, this proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#MIP51c2).**